 Financial assistance from governmental entities in the form of contracts are subject to special audit.
 Such audits could result in claims against Aspire for disallowed costs or noncompliance with grantor restrictions.
 No provision has been made for any liabilities that may arise from any such audits since the amounts, if any, cannot be determined at this time.

 Note 17.
-Subsequent Events
+Contribution of Nonfinancial Assets